Camping Adventures, Camping Tips, Destinations, National Parks

 Price range: Yurts often start in the low–mid hundreds per night (seasonal).
 Specialty accommodations (like the treehouse) and high season weekends push rates higher.

-Best for: Families who want ocean views and simple, memorable accommodations rather than hyper-luxury — excellent for short stays and pairing with Big Sur hikes.
+Best for: Families who want ocean views and simple, memorable accommodations rather than hyper-luxury.
+Excellent for short stays and pairing with Big Sur hikes.

 A Few Booking & Planning Tips for Families

 • Check what “ensuite” actually means.
 Some glamping sites have full private bathrooms; others use shared bathhouses.
 If you need private showers and toilets for kids, confirm before you book.
+For example, Lakedale Resort offers canvas cottages with full bathrooms and amenities, making it a comfortable option for families.

 • Book early for national-park-adjacent dates.
 Glamping sites near Zion, Yosemite, and Yellowstone sell out fast for spring–fall weekends and school breaks.